2-phosphosulfolactate phosphatase

+The enzyme characterised from Methanococcus jannaschii, hydrolyses (2R)-O-phospho-3-sulfolactic acid to (R)-2-hydroxy-3-sulfopropanoic acid and orthophosphate (P_{i}).
+The reaction is part of the biosynthesis of coenzyme M in this archaeal methanogen.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name (R)-2-phospho-3-sulfolactate phosphohydrolase.
-Other names in common use include (2R)-phosphosulfolactate phosphohydrolase, and ComB phosphatase.
+Other names in use include (2R)-phosphosulfolactate phosphohydrolase, and ComB phosphatase.